Watershed Tools for Municipalities

 As important partners in Raritan Headwaters’ mission of protecting water resources in the Upper Raritan, we hope to help municipalities develop their own internal expertise on a variety of complicated issues.
 The goal of these seminars is to provide expert-level knowledge in a succinct, practical workshop through interactive discussions, summary materials and hands-on planning activities on various topics presented by Raritan Headwaters scientists and policy experts, as well as visitors from regulatory agencies, universities, and other non-profits.

-A small registration fee will be charged for each session and space is limited to 30 local decision-makers (e.g., mayors, municipal planners, planning board members, DPW employees, board of adjustment members, environmental commission members).
-CEU credits are available.
+A small registration fee will be charged for each session and space is limited to 80 local decision-makers (e.g., mayors, municipal planners, planning board members, DPW employees, board of adjustment members, environmental commission members).